Allentown Central Catholic High School

-Allentown Central Catholic High School (ACCHS) is a private, parochial school located at 301 North Fourth Street in Allentown, Pennsylvania.
-Located in the Roman Catholic Diocese of Allentown, ACCHS predominantly serves students from the Lehigh Valley region of the state.
+Allentown Central Catholic High School (ACCHS), often referred to as Central Catholic or Central, is a private, parochial school located at 301 N. 4th Street in Allentown, Pennsylvania.
+The school is managed by the Diocese of Allentown, and predominantly serves students from the Lehigh Valley region of eastern Pennsylvania.

 As of the 2020–21 school year, Allentown Central Catholic had a student enrollment of 650 students and 43.8 classroom teachers (on an FTE basis) for a student–teacher ratio of 14.8, according to National Center for Education Statistics data.
-There were 587 students eligible for free lunch and 88 eligible for reduced-cost lunch.

 History

-The school was founded as Masson Memorial School in 1926 by the Rt.
-Rev. Leo Gregory Fink, then rector of Sacred Heart Parish.
+The school was founded as Masson Memorial School in 1926 by Rev. Leo Gregory Fink, then rector of Sacred Heart Parish.
 The school was named in honor of Msgr.
 Peter Masson, Fink's predecessor at Sacred Heart.
 The cornerstone of the new school's first new building was laid in March 1927.
-This building, now known as Masson Hall, was constructed on the corner of Fourth and Chew Streets in Allentown.
+The building, now known as Masson Hall, was constructed on the corner of 4th and Chew Streets in Allentown.

 As the school grew, new buildings were added.
 Rockne Hall, the school's indoor sports gymnasium, was constructed in 1940 and named in honor of former Notre Dame football coach Knute Rockne.
 Commodore Barry Hall, named after American Revolutionary War naval hero Commodore John Barry, was built in 1964.
 Other buildings, including parts of the Sacred Heart School building, were used by the school during the second half of the 20th century.

 Academics

-Allentown Central Catholic High School is a multiple Blue Ribbon Award-winning school of excellence.
+Allentown Central Catholic High School is a multiple winner of the Blue Ribbon Award, awarded by the U.S. Department of Education.

 Athletics

 Allentown Central Catholic competes athletically in the Eastern Pennsylvania Conference (EPC) in the District XI division of the Pennsylvania Interscholastic Athletic Association (PIAA), one of the premier high school athletic divisions in the nation.
 Previously, from 2002 to 2014, the school competed in the Lehigh Valley Conference.

-It holds the fourth most Lehigh Valley Conference championships in all sports, behind Parkland High School, Emmaus High School and Easton Area High School.
-Central Catholic holds the record for the most Lehigh Valley Conference championships in girls basketball, girls cross country, and girls volleyball.
+Allentown Central Catholic holds the fourth-most Lehigh Valley Conference championships in all sports behind Parkland High School, Emmaus High School, and Easton Area High School.
+Central Catholic holds the record for the most Lehigh Valley Conference championships in girls' basketball, girls' cross country, and girls' volleyball.

 Stadium and arena

-CCHS plays its home football and some of its soccer games at J. Birney Crum Stadium, a 15,000 capacity stadium and the second largest high school stadium in Pennsylvania, located on Linden Street between 20th and 22nd streets in Allentown.
+CCHS plays its home football and some of its soccer games at J. Birney Crum Stadium, a 15,000 capacity stadium and the largest high school football stadium in the Mid-Atlantic, located on Linden Street between 20th and 22nd streets in Allentown.

 The school plays the majority of its indoor sporting events, including basketball and wrestling, in Rockne Hall, the school's historic indoor sporting facility, which was named in 1941 for former Notre Dame head football coach Knute Rockne, whose life was cut short at 43 in a 1931 plane crash.

-Boys lacrosse
+Boys' lacrosse

-The CCHS boys lacrosse team won the PIAA 2A State Championship in 2021.
+The school's boys' lacrosse team won the PIAA 2A State Championship in 2021.

 Football

-The CCHS football team has won three PIAA state championships, in 1993, 1998, and 2010.
+The school's football team has won three PIAA state championships (1993, 1998, and 2010).